 Operational measurement gains and losses are created when product is moved between storage wells and are attributable to pipeline and well connection measurement variances.
 Beginning February 2007, the Mont Belvieu Caverns' limited liability company agreement allocates to EPO any items of income or loss relating to net operational measurement gains and losses, including amounts that Mont Belvieu Caverns may retain as handling losses.
-As such, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement losses and is entitled to receive distributions from Mont Belvieu Caverns for net operational measurement gains.
-We continue to record operational measurement gains and losses associated with our Mont Belvieu storage facility.
-However, these operational measurement gains and losses should not affect our net income or have a significant impact on us with respect to the timing of our net cash flows provided by operating activities and, accordingly, we have not established a reserve for operational measurement losses on our balance sheet.
+As such, EPO is required each period to contribute cash to Mont Belvieu Caverns for net operational measurement gains.
+We continue to record operational measurement gains and losses and losses should not affect our net income or have a significant impact on us with respect to the timing of our net cash flows provided by operating activities and, accordingly, we have not established a reserve for operational measurement losses on our balance sheet.
 We allocated EPO operational measurement gains totaling \$4.5 million during the eleven months ended December 31, 2007.
 For additional information regarding our historical storage well and operational measurement gains and losses, see Note 2 of the Notes to Financial Statements included under Item 8 of this annual report.